-You may be wondering why does this topic deserve an article in itself?
+You may wonder why does this topic deserves an article?
 Can’t we export the ARM template from ADF and import it to Synapse?
 Well, the answer is NO. So, wherein lies the answer?
 It’s in two steps:

 - Download ADF pipeline support files.